-GOP Senator On Defense As WNBA Team She Co-Owns Embraces 'Black Lives Matter'
+GOP Senator On Defense As WNBA Team She Co-Owns Embraces Black Lives Matter

 "There is no room for racism in this country.
 We cannot have it," Loeffler went on to say of her stance at a campaign stop in Winder, Ga.
 "But there is an organization, different from the saying, an organization called Black Lives Matter founded on Marxist principles.
 Marxism supports socialism."

 Engelbert rejected the appeal, saying the league will "continue to use our platforms to vigorously advocate for social justice."
-The players' union, the WNBPA, has demanded Loeffler be removed as an owner of the Atlanta Dream.
+The players union, the WNBPA, has demanded Loeffler be removed as an owner of the Atlanta Dream.

 "I think it's a really uninformed, political, reactive statement that divides our country and in a league that has always sought tolerance, it's pretty shocking," Loeffler said of the reaction from the league.

-Loeffler became a senator in January, replacing retiring Sen. Johnny Isakson and previously worked as a financial services executive.
+Loeffler became a senator in January, replacing retiring Sen. Johnny Isakson, and she previously was a financial services executive.

 She said she's standing up for free speech and for people who feel attacked for voicing conservative beliefs.
-That's a message which is resonating, said Georgia Public Service Commissioner Tim Echols, who has endorsed Loeffler.
+That's a message that is resonating, said Georgia Public Service Commissioner Tim Echols, who has endorsed Loeffler.

-"I think a lot of Republicans are very sympathetic to the attack that's being placed on her right now and I think this has helped her," he said.
+"I think a lot of Republicans are very sympathetic to the attack that's being placed on her right now, and I think this has helped her," Echols said.
 "Kelly has had the courage to be able to stand up, and I think Republicans are giving her some credit for that."

 The entire Atlanta Dream roster split with Loeffler over supporting Black Lives Matter.